VetIoT: On Vetting IoT Defenses Enforcing Policies at Runtime: Related Work

 Uniform evaluation of IoT security mechanisms has been proposed for other types of IoT systems.
 BenchIoT \cite{almakhdhub2019benchiot} proposed a test suite and evaluation framework for evaluating defense mechanisms created for the micro-controllers used in IoT devices.
 SmartAttack \cite{9290797} proposed a uniform adversarial attack model framework to test security solutions that analyze network trace of IoT devices.
 Similarly, \sysname provides an evaluation framework for policy enforcing IoT defenses.

 Prior research on generating IoT events has been proposed for security evaluation and simulation purposes.
-Helion \cite{9152773} proposes an event generation framework based on patterns found in IoT applications.
-Helion uses the event generation framework to define security policy.
-Alotaibi \etal \cite{alotaibi2019smart} proposed a Smart Home Simulator, which can generate events to simulate human activity.
-But it requires manual UI interactions.
+Helion \cite{manandhar2020Helion} proposes an event generation framework based on patterns found in IoT applications, which can be used to synthesize security policies.

 Event generation based evaluation approaches have been proposed for systems.
 Android Monkey \cite{androidMonkey} is an UI event generator built to test Android applications.
 Approaches like IoTFuzzer \cite{iotfuzzer}, DIANE \cite{redini2021diane} generate app-specific events to test smartphone companion apps for IoT.